grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "You are a motherfucker Bastian."

 "This is _your_ lifestyle too Gregory.
 You should accept it instead of being afraid of it.
 Because having your skull caved in against the hull is the _good_ way to die on a sub.
 Un-fucking-fortunately, these boats are way stronger than the engineers give them credit for -- sure the boat might get too deep, we might lose control of it, might sink to the bottom mostly filled with water...
 But you might also get lucky -- lucky enough to end up in a compartment that holds on to its precious bubble of air.
 And then you'll sit in that compartment for days, maybe even more than a week, sucking up the last of your breathable oxygen.
-And there's nothing to do but stare at the black, waiting to die."
+And there's nothing to do but stare at the dark, waiting to die."

 "Damn you Bastian!
 Shut the fuck up!"

 "Bastian, lay off," said Percy.
 "No submariner is required to contemplate the worst possible scenarios if they don't fucking want to."

-Bastian grinned and sucked at the last of his cigarette before stabbing it out in an overflowing can of butts.
+Bastian grinned and sucked at the last of his cigarette before stabbing it out in an overflowing can of butts at his feet.

 [//]: # (----- invisible character break)